brightbox/autoscaler/cluster-autoscaler/cloudprovider/brightbox/README.md

 # Running the Autoscaler

-1. Edit the `examples/values.yaml` file.
+1. Edit the `examples/config.rb` file and adjust the config hash.
-2. Change the `image` tag entries to the correct repository and container you wish to use.
+2. Change the `image` tag entries to the container you wish to use
+3. Set the `tag` to the version you wish to use
-3. Alter the `autoDiscovery`cluster name to the full name of your cluster.
+3. Alter the cluster name and verbose level if required.
 (If you are using the [Kubernetes Cluster Builder](https://github.com/brightbox/kubernetes-cluster), this will be `cluster_name` and `cluster_domainname` joined with a '.')
-4. Make sure the cluster-name in `extraArgs` is the same as the one in `autoDiscovery`.

 Then generate and apply the manifests
 ```
-$ helm template release stable/cluster-autoscaler \
---namespace kube-system -f examples/values.yaml |
-ruby examples/fix_cluster_autoscaler.rb |
-kubectl -n kube-system apply -f -
+$ make deploy
 ```
 As the Brightbox cloud-provider auto-detects and potentially scales all the worker groups, the example deployment file runs the autoscaler on the master nodes.
 This avoids it accidentally killing itself.